SamTaub/project-3/README.md

 Your app should now be running on <http://localhost:3000>.
 The Express server should intercept any AJAX requests from the client.

+## About

+This app uses React to handle the view and functionality, Express and Node for server-side API routing, and MongoDB with Mongoose for data storage.
+Passport.js authenticates user login credentials.
+This application follows the MVC design pattern.

+Technologies used: MongoDB, Mongoose, Express, React, Node, Passport.js, Bitmap.js, JavaScript, Bootstrap, CSS3, and HTML5.

 ## Links

 - Deployed: http://bead.li